kanjieater/ComicEater/README.md

 ## Convert to Series
 ## Description
 Move CBZ's to Series folders and update their metadata.
+Your archives must already be valid CBZs.
 ### Template
 `yarn main "<archiveDir>" --convertToSeries --seriesFolder "<rootSeriesFolder>"`
 ### Example